 The Duke Divinity School Library welcomes recent graduates and alumni to continue making use of the library's collections and services.
 Alumni privileges include: borrowing privileges for books, access to selected online databases, and free parking after 5pm and on the weekends.

 Upon graduation, you should receive an alumni card from the Duke University Alumni office.
 Your OneLink number will replace your NetID as the way you are identified in Duke's system.
 Once you are registered, bring your OneLink number to the Duke Divinity School library desk to set up your library account.
 As an alumni borrower, you can check out up to 10 books out at a time from the Duke Divinity School library or the Perkins Library system.
 The loan period for books is 4 weeks and books can be renewed online.
 If you have questions about your alumni card, contact the Alumni Office directly.

 Parking & Other Alumni Perks

-Alumni can park for free in selected gated lots after 5pm and on the weekends.
-See the full list of gated lots.
-You will need your alumni card to access these lots.
+Alumni can request a parking pass and park free on evenings and weekends in select campus lots.
+Request a pass.
 For a full list of Alumni benefits, visit the Duke University Alumni member benefits page.